tek5030/lab-segmentation/cpp/lab-guide/1-get-an-overview.md

 - _main.cpp_

-  Starts lab 11, catches any exceptions and prints their error message on the console.
+  Starts the lab, catches any exceptions and prints their error message on the console.

   Please continue to the [next step](2-implement-simple-color-based-segmentation.md).